 The editorial board of the Vanderbilt Historical Review is composed of undergraduate students at Vanderbilt University who have a keen interest in history, writing, publishing, and digital humanities.
 In addition, our faculty advisors offer expertise and advice on the content of our journal.
 Interested Vanderbilt undergraduate students of any major are always welcome to join VHR and can email us at firstname.lastname@example.org for more information.

-Elise Reimschisel is a junior from Brentwood TN double majoring in History and Secondary Education with endorsements in Economics and Second Language Studies.
-Her main historical interest is the United States historical narrative and how Labor and Ethnic Histories shape the way history is taught in schools.
-On campus, she is involved in EmBrace, Vanderbilt Prison Project, and Club Ultimate Frisbee.
+Elise Reimschisel is a senior from Brentwood TN double majoring in History and Secondary Education with an endorsement in Economics.
+She enjoys studying how diverse historical perspectives contribute to different historical narratives.
+Her main historical interests are how Labor and Ethnic Histories are taught in schools.
+On campus, she is a Resident Advisor and is involved in Vanderbilt Prison Project and Club Ultimate Frisbee.

 Edward Wright-Rios is Chair of the Department of History at Vanderbilt University.
 A cultural historian specializing in modern Mexico, he teaches undergraduate and graduate courses on colonial and modern Latin America, reform and revolution, popular culture, the social and cultural impact of the drug trade, and religious change.
 His first book Revolutions in Mexican Catholicism: Reform and Revelation in Oaxaca, 1887-1934 (Duke University Press, 2009), winner of the 2010 Murdo J. MacLeod Prize from the Southern Historical Association, examines religious reformism in the Catholic Church and popular religious movements in southern Mexico.
 Professor Wright-Rios’ second book, Searching for La Madre Matiana: Prophecy and Popular Culture in Modern Mexico (University of New Mexico Press, 2014), scrutinizes the historical legacy of a legendary popular prophetess and her visions concerning Mexico’s tumultuous history.
 He recently completed a Guggenheim Fellowship (2018-2019), during which he researched a book on pilgrimage in southern Mexico – currently titled Devotion in Motion: Pilgrimage in Modern Mexico.